 Adrienne Houghton’s “No Mirror Makeup Challenge”

 Challenge videos have the potential to go viral easily, as YouTubers effectively spread new calls for followers to engage in a contest.
 Based on the thrill of competition, challenges can be created to raise awareness about certain causes, or simply for the sake of funny entertainment.
-Examples include charity challenges, like the Ice Bucket Challenge, and silly challenges, like the Cinnamon Challenge.
+Examples include charity challenges, like the Ice Bucket Challenge, and silly challenges, like the Cinnamon challenge.
 Other types of challenge videos formats include memes.
+Memes

 Ryan Higa’s “Draw My Life”